aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-ole/_index.md

 ```

 ## **Changing OLE Object Data**
-If an OLE object is already embedded in a slide, you can easily access that object using Aspose.Slides for .NET and modify its data this way:
+If an OLE object is already embedded in a slide, you can easily access that object with Aspose.Slides for .NET and modify its data this way:

-1. Open the desired presentation with embedded OLE Object by creating an instance of [Presentation](http://www.aspose.com/api/net/slides/aspose.slides/presentation) class.
+1. Open the desired presentation with the embedded OLE Object by creating an instance of the [Presentation](http://www.aspose.com/api/net/slides/aspose.slides/presentation) class.

-1. Obtain the reference of a slide by using its Index.
+1. Obtain the reference of the slide by using its Index.

 1. Access the OLE Object Frame shape.